- Fall semester: April 15

 - Academic transcript

 The comprehensive fees are listed below.
 Please keep in mind that colleges and universities have different financial policies for study abroad.
-Your university may pay BCA for all fees listed below, they may only pay for tuition while you pay BCA directly for room and board, or they may require you to pay BCA directly for tuition and room and board.
+Your university may pay BCA for all fees listed below, they may only pay for tuition while you pay BCA directly for housing, or they may require you to pay BCA directly for tuition and housing.
 It’s important that you talk to your study abroad advisor and financial aid office to learn your school’s approach to financing study abroad and what your financial responsibility will be.

 |Fall 2016/Spring 2017* Terms